syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Custom bookmark indicator

-`SetCustomBookmark` method is used to set Bookmarks and also it can removed by `RemoveCustomBookmark` method of EditControl.
+`SetCustomBookmark` function is used to set Bookmarks and also it can removed by `RemoveCustomBookmark` function of EditControl.

 <table>
 <tr>
 <th>
-Methods</th><th>
+Functions</th><th>
 Description</th></tr>
 <tr>
 <td>